jbcodeforce/flink-studies/docs/architecture.md

 ## Batch processing

 Process all the data in one job with bounded dataset.
-It is used when we need all the data for assessing trend, develop AI model, and with a focus on throughput instead of latency.
+It is used when we need all the data, to assess trend, develop AI model, and with a focus on throughput instead of latency.
+Jobs are run when needed, on input that can be pre-sorted by time or by any other key.

+The results are reported at the end of the job execution.
+Any failure means to do of full restart of the job.

 Hadoop was designed to do batch processing.
-Flink has capability to replace Hadoop map reduce processing.
+Flink has capability to replace the Hadoop map-reduce processing.

+When latency is a major requirements, like monitoring and alerting, fraud detection then streaming is the only choice.

 ## High Availability